 - Conduct internal and external comparisons.

-The Surveys on Patient Safety Culture are publicly available, which means that anyone can download and use these surveys to assess patient safety culture in a health care setting.
-Note that international users should contact SafetyCultureSurveys@westat.com for permission to use the survey outside the U.S.
+The Surveys on Patient Safety Culture are publicly available for download and use.
+International users should contact SafetyCultureSurveys@westat.com for permission to use the survey outside the U.S.

 Defining Patient Safety Culture